 Professor Thomas earned her bachelor of arts from Northwestern University in mathematics and received her law degree from New York University School of Law.
 At N.Y.U., she served as an articles editor on the N.Y.U.
 Law Review and received several awards including the Leonard M. Henkin Prize for her note on equal rights under the 14th Amendment, the Mendes Hershman Prize for excellence in writing in the field of property law and the William Miller Memorial Award for outstanding scholarship in the field of municipal law.
 After graduating from law school and a federal clerkship in Chicago, Professor Thomas practiced law in New York City with Cravath, Swaine & Moore, Vladeck, Waldman, Elias & Engelhard, P.C. and Weil, Gotshal & Manges, LLP.

-Professor Thomas began her academic career as a professor at the University of Chicago Law School in the fall of 2019 and at Vanderbilt University Law School in the spring of 2008.
+Professor Thomas was a visiting professor at the University of Chicago Law School in the fall of 2019 and at Vanderbilt University Law School in the spring of 2008.
 She joined the University of Illinois College of Law faculty in the fall of 2008 after being a Professor of Law at the University of Cincinnati College of Law.

 Back in the day, Professor Thomas ran several marathons, including Boston, with a personal best of 3:02.
 She lives in Urbana with her husband Scott and dog Suka.

 Follow Professor Thomas on Twitter @sujathomas3

 Professor Thomas’s website on her books, media, and events is found at sujathomas.com

 JD New York University